ashleybeal86-nc/project-game-app/README.md

 # Final Project--Game App

-Our final project is a collaboration between Taylor Forbes, Thyra Barreto, Aaron Boone, Ashley Beal and Magdy Gamel.
+Our final project is a collaboration between Taylor Forbes, Thyra Barreto, Aaron Boone, and Ashley Beal.
 ## Our Inspiration

 Our inspiration for this project came from our collective love of web/computer games and gaming.
 This is the best of our favorite retro and classic games.
 We hope you enjoy our app!!